robenkleene/audio-references/reaktor/reaktor-snapshots.md

 How to quickly save and reload Snapshots.

+1. Turn on edit mode for the ensemble by clicking the `Edit` button.
-1. In the sidebar, in the `Select Instrument` pop-up menu, select the Ensemble (prefixed with `Ens -`), and disable `Follow instrument selection`.
+2. In the sidebar, in the `Select Instrument` pop-up menu, select the Ensemble (prefixed with `Ens -`), and disable `Follow instrument selection`.
+3. Make some changes you are ready to save.
+The save icon should turn red, click the save icon and choose a location to save a copy of the Ensemble (by convention, put it next to the host project file).
+4. Under the `Preset Browser` (`F2`), right-click the `Embedded` header and select `New Bank`.
+5. With the bank to add to selected, create a Snapshot by clicking the `Add` button at the bottom the `Preset Browser` sidebar.
+6. Click the red save icon again to save the Ensemble.

 ## Instruments vs. Ensembles